A review of rank one bispectral correspondence of quantum affine KZ equations and Macdonald-type eigenvalue problems

 In \cref{s:sp}, we study the relation between our parameter specializations and the bispectral correspondence.
-To begin with, let us recall that the bispectral correspondence is built using the duality anti-involution $*$ of the DAHA $\bH$.
-As reviewed in \cref{ss:CC:H} \eqref{eq:CC:*ku}, the duality anti-involution $*$ of $\bH$ affects on the Hecke parameters in the way
+First, let us recall that the bispectral correspondence is constructed using the duality anti-involution $*$ of the DAHA $\bH$.
+As discussed in \cref{ss:CC:H} \eqref{eq:CC:*ku}, the duality anti-involution $*$ of $\bH$ acts on the Hecke parameters in the way

 Then, we see from \cref{tab:AWsp} that the specialization corresponding to the orbit $O_2$ is the only one which is compatible with the bispectral correspondence reviewed in the first part.
-Under this specialization, we establish the following commutative diagram (\cref{thm:3:sp}).
+Under this specialization, we obtain the following commutative diagram (\cref{thm:4:sp}).

-\begin{Ack} A part of the results in \cref{s:sp} was announced in the first author's talk in the conference ``Recent developments in Combinatorial Representation Theory'' at RIMS, Kyoto University held in November 7th--11th, 2022.
-The authors thank the organizers of the conference. \end{Ack}